Certora/Documentation/docs/prover/cli/options.md

 (-solver)=
 #### `--settings -solver=<solver spec>`

-This option sets the SMT solvers being used within the Prover.
-By default, a portfolio of various different solvers is used.
+By default, a portfolio of SMT solvers using various configurations is used within the Prover.
 It can be useful to specify only a subset of these to save on computation time.
 In rare cases, solver specific options can improve performance as well.
+Setting `-solver=<solver spec>` filters the predefined portfolio to only use those configuration that match the given solver specification.

-The `solver spec` can be a single solver (`-solver=z3`) or a list of solvers (`-solver=[cvc5,z3]`), where each such solver can be further modified.
-For example, `cvc5` refers to the default configuration of `cvc5` whereas `cvc5:nonlin` is better for nonlinear problems.
+The `solver spec` can be a single solver (`-solver=z3:def`), or a list of solver configurations (`-solver=[z3:def,cvc5:def]`), where each such solver can be further modified.
+For example, `cvc5` refers to the set of preconfigured configurations of `cvc5` whereas `cvc5:nonlin` is a specific configuration used for nonlinear problems.
 Additional options can be set via `z3{randomSeed=17}`.

+With `-smt_overrideSolvers=true`, the portfolio can be replaced instead of filtered.
+For even better control of which solvers are used in which situation, solver specification for certain logics can be given via `-smt_LIASolvers=<solver spec>`, `-smt_NIASolvers=<solver spec>`, and `-smt_BVSolvers=<solver spec>` for linear, non-linear and bit-vector formulas.

 (-useBitVectorTheory)=
-#### `--settings -useBitVectorTheory`
+#### `--settings -smt_useBV`

 This option models bitwise operations exactly instead of using the default {term}`overapproximation`s.
 It is useful when the Prover reports a